rlrecalde/Dappator/Dappator.Sql/docs/Readme.md

 For `valueTo` parameter, a value can be supplied.

 Special cases:
-- In case 'Dappator.Common.Operators.In' is used, 'value' parameter has to be an Array.
+- In case 'Dappator.Common.Operators.In' is used, 'value' parameter has to be an Array of objects.
 - In case 'Dappator.Common.Operators.Like' is used, 'value' parameter has to include '%' symbols if it's necessary.
 - In case 'Dappator.Common.Operators.IsNull' or 'Dappator.Common.Operators.IsNotNull' is used, 'value' parameter must not be supplied.
 - In case 'Dappator.Common.Operators.Between' is used, 'valueTo' parameter must also be supplied.